Marco smoked for 33 years and tried to quit many times before successfully quitting with help from his doctor. This is Marco's story.

 Determined to regain my health, I turned to my doctor for guidance.
 He prescribed a quit medication.
 Surprisingly, it proved to be incredibly effective.
 Over time, my cravings diminished, and the taste of cigarettes became increasingly unappealing.
 Eventually, I found myself effortlessly abstaining from smoking.
 The medication also alleviated the mood swings that often accompany quitting, making the transition more manageable.

 My decision to quit was further reinforced by the diagnosis of cervical cancer in my partner two years prior.
 I had initially quit for eight months but relapsed.
-However, the fear of jeopardizing her health and wellbeing became an unwavering motivator.
+However, the fear of jeopardising her health and wellbeing became an unwavering motivator.

 This has been my experience with quitting smoking.
 I share it in the hope that it may inspire others facing similar challenges.